pingleware/bestbooks/README.md

 This repository contains the following directories,

+    / - the Node-Electron Desktop Administrator
-    assets - for current and new assets dotnet - a dotnet maui version
+    /assets - for current and new assets
+    /samples - code samples from the user guider /legacy - location for dotnet and wordpress versions /legacy/dotnet - a dotnet maui version
-    node-electron - the Node-Electron Desktop Administrator
-    wordpress.org - the original wordpress.org/plugins/bestbooks code
+    /legacy/wordpress.org - the original wordpress.org/plugins/bestbooks code
-    wordpress - the future wordpress.org/plugins/bestbooks refactor for the Desktop Administrator
+    /legacy/wordpress - the future wordpress.org/plugins/bestbooks refactor for the Desktop Administrator